 George Walker, Trailblazing American Composer, Dies At 96

 Pulitzer Prize-winning composer, pianist and educator George Walker has died at the age of 96.
-Walker's death was announced to NPR by one of his family members, Karen Schaefer, who said he died Thursday after a fall.
+Walker's death was announced to NPR by one of his family members, Karen Schaefer, who said he died Thursday at Mountainside Hospital in Montclair, N.J. after a fall.

 Walker's music was firmly rooted in the modern classical tradition, but also drew from African-American spirituals and jazz.
 His nearly 100 compositions range broadly, from intricately orchestrated symphonic works and concertos to intimate songs and solo piano pieces.